 This preserve is nestled in the Sprague River Valley.
 The Land Trust is working to restore flood plain connectivity of the river and the vegetation on its banks.
 A model project for the region, this effort is in partnership with private and public organizations working together to restore the ecological health of the Upper Klamath Lake basin.

-If you would like to visit this property, click here for directions.
+If you would like to visit the 316 acre property, click here for directions.
 No dogs, please.